Peripheral Neuropathies

 •The Centers for Disease Control and Prevention (CDC) recommend administration of botulinum antitoxin as soon as the diagnosis is suspected. |

-Following an increase in cases of sausage intoxication in the early 1800s, Kerner (a German physician) described 230 cases and, together with this, the characteristic clinical syndrome of botulism (57).
+Following an increase in outbreaks of sausage intoxication in the early 1800s, Kerner (a German physician and poet) described 230 cases, characterizing the clinical syndrome of botulism (68).
 Further clarification of botulism as an entity was reported in 1897, when van Ermengem described the clinical, toxicological, and bacteriological features of an outbreak of foodborne botulism.
 He demonstrated that botulism was not due to an infection, but to an intoxication produced by a gram-positive, rod-shaped bacterium he named Bacillus botulinus, later called Clostridium botulinum.
-In the 1970s, Midura and Arnon identified infants developing paralysis following C botulinum colonization of the gastrointestinal tract, with subsequent release of botulinum toxin into the gut (61).
-Wound botulism was historically described in connection to traumatic injury.
+In the 1970s, Midura and Arnon identified infants who developed paralysis following C botulinum colonization of the gastrointestinal tract, with subsequent release of botulinum toxin into the gut (74).
+Wound botulism was historically described in connection with traumatic injury.
 Its association with drug injection use was first reported in 1982 in New York City.

-Although termed “botulinum neurotoxin” (BoNT), the toxin comes from 6 groups of bacteria: Clostridium botulinum I-IV, Clostridium baratii, and Clostridium butyricum (65).
-Botulinum toxin is a family of serologically related neurotoxins: types A, B, C1, D, E, F, G, and a variably classified H (29; 35).
+Although termed “botulinum neurotoxin” (BoNT), the toxin comes from six groups of bacteria: Clostridium botulinum I-IV, Clostridium baratii, and Clostridium butyricum (79).
+Botulinum toxin is a family of serologically related neurotoxins: types A, B, C1, D, E, F, G, and a variably classified H (31; 41).

 Botulism classically presents with prominent cranial nerve palsies, followed by symmetric, descending, “flaccid paralysis” in an afebrile patient with normal mentation.
-The prominent cranial nerve palsies are loss of visual accommodation with blurred vision, external ophthalmoparesis, dysarthria, dysphagia, and facial weakness (55; 67).
+The prominent cranial nerve palsies are loss of visual accommodation, causing blurred vision, external ophthalmoparesis, dysarthria, dysphagia, and facial weakness (65; 81).
 Limbs become weak over 1 to 3 days, potentially leading to quadriplegia.
 Deep tendon reflexes are normal or decreased.
-Patients often develop a dry mouth and fixed pupils.
-Weakness of respiratory muscles may require intubation and mechanical ventilation in up to two-thirds of patients (71).
-At hospital admission, up to 40% of patients may have respiratory symptoms, and these patients show a shorter median incubation time (20).
-Using defined criteria, Rao and colleagues collected cases (2002-2015) from the CDC for which botulism antitoxin was provided (71).
+Patients often develop fixed pupils.
+Weakness of respiratory muscles may require intubation and mechanical ventilation in up to two-thirds of patients (84).
+At hospital admission, up to 40% of patients may have respiratory weakness, and these patients show a shorter median incubation time (22).
+Using defined criteria, Rao and colleagues collected data on 332 cases (2002-2015) from the CDC for which botulism antitoxin was provided (84).
 Chatham Stephens’s systematic review of the literature (1932-2015) included 402 cases.
-The most common signs and symptoms were dysphagia (65% to 86%), weakness (50% to 85%), blurred (36% to 80%) or double (49% to 76%) vision, dysarthria (78%), and ptosis (37%) (20; 71).
+The most common signs and symptoms in these two large series were dysphagia (65% and 86%), weakness (50% and 85%), blurred (36% and 80%) or double (49% and 76%) vision, dysarthria (78%), and ptosis (37%) (22; 84).

 Aside from infant botulism (discussed elsewhere), foodborne and wound botulism are the most common forms.
 Other syndromes include adult intestinal toxemia botulism, iatrogenic botulism, and inhalation botulism.

-In a review of botulism A and B cases in the United States, over 70% of patients complained of dysphagia, dry mouth, double vision, dysarthria, fatigue, and arm weakness, and, on examination, were alert and had arm weakness and ptosis and were alert (46).
+In a review of cases of botulism types A and B in the United States (n=55), over 70% of patients complained of dysphagia, dry mouth, double vision, dysarthria, fatigue, and arm weakness, with a normal level of alertness and ptosis on examination (53).

 Adult intestinal toxemia botulism or adult intestinal colonization botulism.
 This entity is rarely reported and, therefore, not easily classified.
 It can present with nausea, vomiting, abdominal pain, constipation, and abdominal distension, lasting for weeks to months.
-Patients with bowel surgery or anomalies, or recent use of antimicrobials, are at risk, although adult intestinal toxemia botulism has rarely been reported in healthy individuals (36).
-It has been proposed that an abnormal gastrointestinal tract and altered bacterial flora enable Clostridia organisms (C botulinum, C butyricum, C baratii) to colonize the gut (24).
-The in vivo toxin produced is then absorbed through the gut to produce botulism that may have a more protracted onset and duration.
+Patients with bowel surgery or anomalies, or recent use of antimicrobials, are at risk, although adult intestinal toxemia botulism is rarely reported in healthy individuals (44).
+It has been proposed that an abnormal gastrointestinal tract and altered bacterial flora enable Clostridia organisms (C botulinum, C butyricum, C baratii) to colonize the gut (25).
+The in vivo toxin produced is then absorbed through the gut to produce botulism that may have a more protracted onset and duration than foodborne or wound botulism.
 Recovery typically occurs over months.
-However, of the 25 cases Harris and colleagues collected from the literature, 8 ultimately died (36).
-Relapse of symptoms after antitoxin treatment has been reported to the Centers for Disease Control and Prevention, presumably from continued gastrointestinal in vivo toxin production (83).
-Intestinal colonization botulism is confirmed by detection of botulinum toxinin serum and/or stool, or isolation of neurotoxigenic clostridia from the stool.
-Clostridial spores may be identified in the stool, but as they are generally not harmful to healthy adults, may not be adequate to confirm the diagnosis.
-Toxin or isolation of clostridia from gastric aspirate has also been reported.
+However, of the 25 cases Harris and colleagues collected from the literature, eight ultimately died (44).
+Relapse of symptoms after antitoxin treatment are reported, presumably from continued gastrointestinal toxin production (103).
 Key observations from several cases can help confirm adult intestinal toxemia botulism.
-These include prolonged excretion (10 to 100+ days) of viable Clostridium spores or neurotoxin in the stool, a high level of botulinum neurotoxin in the feces compared to serum, and persistent recurrence of disease symptoms (36).
+These include prolonged excretion (10 to 100+ days) of viable Clostridium spores or neurotoxin in the stool, a high level of botulinum neurotoxin in the feces compared to serum, and persistent recurrence of disease symptoms (44).

 Iatrogenic botulism following medical or cosmetic administration.
 Both botulinum A and B toxins are widely used as therapeutic and cosmetic medicines.
-The 50% lethal dose for an adult is about 3000 U of botulinum toxin, and therapeutic botulinum doses rarely exceed 400 U (11).
-In 18 cases of iatrogenic botulism from botulinum neurotoxin type A (BoNT/A), with ages ranging from 16 to 74 years, all patients had been treated for underlying neurologic disorders (56).
+The 50% lethal dose for an adult is about 3000 U of botulinum toxin (depending on the type), and therapeutic botulinum doses rarely exceed 400 U (12).
+In 18 cases of iatrogenic botulism from botulinum neurotoxin type A (BoNT/A), age range from 16 to 74 years, all patients had been treated for underlying neurologic disorders (66).
 The most common symptoms were dysphagia (56%) and upper, greater than lower, limb weakness (39%).
-Each of the following symptoms—diplopia, speaking difficulty, and face, tongue, or neck weakness—was found in 28% of cases.
-In the 2 cases with known outcome, spontaneous remission occurred over months.
-Eighty-six botulism cases caused by cosmetic injection of BoNT were diagnosed (03), with symptoms of headache, dizziness, insomnia, fatigue, blurred vision, eye opening difficulty, slurred speech, and dysphagia occurring up to 36 days after BoNT injection, (mean 2nd to 6th day postinjection).
+Twenty-eight percent of cases had diplopia; speaking difficulty; and face, tongue, or neck weakness, with two cases having spontaneous remission over months.
+Eighty-six botulism cases caused by cosmetic injection of BoNT were diagnosed (05), with symptoms of headache, dizziness, insomnia, fatigue, blurred vision, eye opening difficulty, slurred speech, and dysphagia occurring up to 36 days after BoNT injection, (mean 2nd to 6th day postinjection).
 The dose of BoNT was negatively related to latent period.
-All patients were treated with antitoxin and discharged within 1 and 20 days.
-Cases of severe botulism have been reported following cosmetic procedures with unlicensed, highly concentrated botulinum preparations (23).
+All patients were treated with antitoxin and discharged within 20 days.
+Cases of severe botulism were reported following cosmetic procedures with unlicensed, highly concentrated botulinum preparations (24).
+In the case of off-label intragastric use for weight loss, clinical courses were long (30), 10 weeks to 6 months.

 Inhalational botulism.
-Botulism acquired on the battlefield or in a laboratory may occur via inhalation of BoNT.
-Rare cases of botulism have occurred in technicians performing postmortem exams on animals that were exposed to BoNT/A, or in persons with or without sinusitis following inhalation of cocaine (54; 76) and in farmers or construction workers through inhalation related to work exposure.
-The signs and symptoms of inhalational botulism are similar to botulism acquired from ingestion of the toxin, except for the absence of gastrointestinal symptoms, and include difficulty swallowing, extremity weakness, speech problems, abnormal extraocular movements, and moderately dilated pupils.
-The incubation period for inhalational botulism is similar to that from ingestion of BoNT, ranging from 24 to 36 hours to several days, rarely as early as 4 to 12 hours post-exposure (26).
-Unusual outbreaks, large numbers of affected victims in different locations, or lack of a common food source should lead the physician to consider bioterrorism or biological warfare and promptly notify local health authorities.
+Botulism may be acquired via inhalation on the battlefield, following inhalation of cocaine, in laboratory technicians performing postmortem exams on BoNT-exposed animals or in farmers or construction workers (63; 94).
+The signs and symptoms of inhalational botulism are like those from ingestion of the toxin, except for the absence of gastrointestinal symptoms.
+They include difficulty swallowing, extremity weakness, speech problems, abnormal extraocular movements, and moderately dilated pupils.
+The incubation period for inhalational botulism ranges from 24 hours to several days, rarely as early as 4 to 12 hours post-exposure (28).
+Unusual outbreaks, large numbers of victims affected in different locations, or lack of a common food source should lead the physician to consider bioterrorism or biological warfare and promptly notify local health authorities.

 Vignette 1.
-A 35-year-old male presented with 2 days of blurred and double vision, ptosis, and difficulty swallowing (92).
-Initial testing including MRI brain was normal, and he was sent home.
+A 35-year-old male presented with 2 days of blurred and double vision, ptosis, and difficulty swallowing (111).
+Initial testing including brain MRI was normal, and he was sent home.
 Over days, his symptoms worsened, and he re-presented with slurred speech and facial weakness.
 Skin examination revealed no abscesses or open wounds.
 He was admitted to the hospital for possible stroke and treated for laryngitis.

 Past medical history included methamphetamine use over many years.
 He had recently injected methamphetamine, mixed with water from a glass (sitting for an unknown time), intravenously, 36 hours before his symptoms began.
 The recent intravenous drug use raised suspicion for botulism.